+- 1."WebTrust: - "Principles and Criteria for CAs v2.1Certification Authorities" Version 2.2 or newerAND-; and either - 8."WebTrust Principles and Criteria for CAsCertification Authorities - SSL Baseline with Network Security v2.3" Version 2.7 or newer";; or - "WebTrust Principles and Criteria for Certification Authorities SSL Baseline" Version 2.8 or newer and "WebTrust Principles and Criteria for Certification Authorities - Network Security" Version 1.0 or newer numeración: Viñeta + Alineación: 1.69 cm + Sangría:

+- 9-- ETSI EN 319 411-1 v1.2.24.1 or newer, which includes normative references to ETSI EN 319 401 (the latest version of the referenced ETSI documents should be applied); or

+Con formato: Esquema numerado + Nivel: 2 + Estilo de

+Con formato: Esquema numerado + Nivel: 1 + Estilo de numeración: Viñeta + Alineación: 0,42 cm + Sangría: 1.27 cm

+3. Other:

+^{2.} ETSI:

-- 1. "WebTrust for CAs v2.1 or newer" AND "WebTrust for CAs SSL Baseline with Network Security v2.3 or newer"; or - 2.
-ETSI EN 319 411-1 v1.2.2, which includes normative references to ETSI EN 319 401 (the latest version of the referenced ETSI documents should be applied); or - 3.
-If a Government CA is required by its Certificate Policy to use a different internal audit scheme, it MAY use such scheme provided that the audit either - a. encompasses all requirements of one of the above schemes or - b. consists of comparable criteria that are available for public review.
+10.If a Government CA is required by its Certificate Policy to use a different internal audit scheme, it MAY use such scheme provided that the audit either

+- a. encompasses all requirements of one of the above schemes; or - b. consists of comparable criteria that are available for public review.